LukePappa/myOS/t.md

 God is the direct reality of absolute truth, goodness, and beauty.
+We may grow in awareness of God through the bare act of existence.